 Here, we’ll explain exactly what’s in our expert-built Socially Responsible portfolio and show you how it stacks up against our Classic portfolio.

 What’s in our Socially Responsible portfolio

-Our Socially Responsible portfolio is designed around sustainability, diversity, and equity.
+Our Socially Responsible portfolio is designed around environmental, social, and governance factors.
 Our investment research team analyzed hundreds of funds to balance social responsibility with long-term performance.
 In building our Socially Responsible portfolio, we chose funds that include companies that are involved in clean and renewable energy and exclude companies that engage in environmentally destructive businesses (like thermal coal, palm oil harvesting, and gas refining).
 We also chose funds that favor companies that empower women, minorities, and members of other disadvantaged classes.
 For more details, we encourage you to check out our white paper.

 ETFs (or exchange traded funds) are the building blocks of our Socially Responsible portfolio, and we choose an ETF to represent each asset class we include.
 We’re able to conduct Tax-Loss Harvesting on 100% of the ETFs in our Socially Responsible portfolio.
 For every SRI ETF in your Socially Responsible portfolio, we’ve vetted an alternative SRI ETF.
 As a result, you can lower your tax bill effortlessly without compromising on your values.

 The table below shows the primary ETFs we use in our Socially Responsible portfolio, as well as our Classic portfolio.

 Our Socially Responsible portfolio and our Classic portfolio use the same ETFs for TIPS and Municipal Bonds.
 That’s because both TIPS and Municipal Bonds are naturally socially responsible, as they typically fund government spending on things like infrastructure, schools, and social programs, as well as day to day operations.